John Trout Greble: Career

-Two U.S. Army forts were named for him; Fort Greble in the defenses of Washington, DC in 1861 and another Fort Greble in the 1890s on Dutch Island, Rhode Island.
+Two U.S. Army forts were named for him; Fort Greble in the defenses of Washington, DC in 1861 and Fort Greble on Dutch Island, Rhode Island, in the 1890s.

-Family
+A society of the Odd Fellows in Hampton, Virginia, named their order the Greble Lodge in his honor.

+In 1961, United States Military Academy graduates stationed at Fort Monroe erected a plaque in honor of Greble.

+Personal life

-He married Sarah Bradley French, daughter of West Point professor John W. French.
-Their son, Edwin St. John Greble, who was born at West Point, New York, became a major general of the U.S. Army.
+He married Sarah Bradley French on August 4, 1858.
+She was the daughter of United States Military Academy professor John W. French.
+Together they had two children including Edwin St. John Greble, who became a major general in the U.S. Army.